Ramreddy68/Ramreddy68/README.md

 I am a DevOps Specialist based in Hyderabad, dedicated to building resilient, scalable cloud architectures.
 I specialize in replacing legacy systems with modern development tools, focusing heavily on automation, efficient CI/CD pipelines, and high-availability infrastructure.

-Beyond mapping out Ingress TLS flow charts and optimizing AWS S3 bucket configurations, I enjoy shifting gears to produce creative media—often writing narratives for Telugu videos featuring characters like Mani Deep, Lavanya, Ram, and Jaanu.
-When I step away from the screen, you can usually find me hitting the cricket pitch!

 ---